Kathirrodri17/Kathir-J-M.github.io/README.md

 # Welcome to My Data Analysis Portfolio

-Hello and welcome to my GitHub portfolio!
-I’m Kathir, Mater's degree Gradute in Economics and a data analyst with a passion for turning raw data into meaningful insights.
-This repository showcases a collection of projects that highlight my expertise in data manipulation, statistical analysis, and visualization.
+Hello and welcome to my Portfolio!
+I’m Kathir, Mater's degree Gradute in Economics and a Data analyst with a passion for turning raw data into meaningful insights.
+This Page showcases a collection of projects that highlight my expertise in data manipulation, statistical analysis, and visualization.

 ## About This Portfolio

-In this portfolio, you’ll find a range of projects demonstrating my skills in various aspects of data analysis:
+In this Portfolio, you’ll find a range of projects demonstrating my skills in various aspects of data analysis:

 - **Data Cleaning and Transformation:** Projects where I’ve tackled messy datasets, performed data wrangling, and prepared data for analysis.
 - **Exploratory Data Analysis (EDA):** In-depth explorations to uncover patterns, trends, and key insights.